vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-package-removal.md

 * Maintainers -> Archive Admin tasks
 ```

-The `ubuntu-archive` team handles removals of both source and binary packages.
+The {ref}`Archive Admin <archive-administration>` team handles removals of both
+source and binary packages.

 As per the corresponding contributor guide {ref}`request-package-removal`,
 requests to remove a package are submitted in the form of bugs on Launchpad.